mcpython4-coding/Documentation/mcpython/common/fluid/AbstractFluid.md

             :param position_this: optional: were we are in the dimension
             :param position_that: optional: were the other fluid is in this dimension
             :param is_fluid_block: this and that are fluid blocks [the position is a pointer to a fluid block]?
+            :param env: the environment they are touching in

+        static
+        function mix_fluids(
+                cls, this_stack, other_stacks: list, env: FluidCombinationEnvironment
+                ) -> typing.Tuple[list, FluidCombinationEnvironment]:

+            Mixes the two given fluids, and returns what's left afterwards
+            :param this_stack: this stack, representing this liquid
+            :param other_stacks: a list of ResourceStacks this is mixed together with
+            :param env: the environment mixed in
+            :return: the list of ResourceStacks that are created, and the modified environment